hannobraun/pi-pico-examples/README.md

 ## About

 This repository contains examples of Embedded Rust applications.
-It is the companion repository to a website that soon to be published, with each example being associated with an article on that site.
+It is the companion repository to a website that is soon to be published, with each example being associated with an article on that site.

 ## License